What International Students Need to Know

 Health Insurance Non-EU Students

-In order to obtain a residence permit for study purposes, Non-EU students must present an individual health insurance.
+Please note that to obtain a residence permit for study purposes, non-EU students must present an individual health insurance.

 1) OBTAINING A PRIVATE HEALTH INSURANCE POLICY BEFORE TRAVELLING TO ITALY